 In addition to the ‘morning show’, we also hiked to the Life Center one afternoon and watched as the various species of birds came to feed.
 The colors are so stunning, nothing like I’ve ever seen before.
 During our afternoon bird watching at the Life Center deck, we were treated to wine and snacks.
 Mashpi always throws in a little dash of luxury even though you are in a remote place.

 In addition, Mashpi offers a special hummingbird viewing area.
-It is equipped with benches and multiple humming bird feeders.
+It is equipped with benches and multiple hummingbird feeders.
 The forests of Mashpi boast 32 hummingbird species identified to date, inhabiting different specific altitudes, with around 19 species alone observable by guests in the garden.
 Be prepared to have some fun ‘fly-bys’ as the hummingbirds often buzz you!

-Also, at the Life Center you’ll find the Butterfly Garden.
+Also, at the Life Center, you’ll find the Butterfly Garden.
 A guide will walk you through (and physically show you) all of the stages of a butterfly’s life.
 Then you can spend some time among the butterflies in the netted portion of the ‘garden’.
 Be ready to get a lot of butterfly attention as they love to land on you and hang out.
 It sort of makes you feel like you are a Disney princess with butterflies flitting around and encircling you.

 Mashpi is Changing Lives for the Better

-When you arrive, every group is assigned an expedition guide who helps you plans your excursions during your stay.
+When you arrive, every group is assigned an expedition guide who helps you plan your excursions during your stay.
 This is your group’s guide for the entirety of your stay.
 All of the guides are local to the area and are full of knowledge.
 In fact, 75% of the staff at Mashpi are from local communities.
 Mashpi provides education and sources of employment and income as an alternative to logging or harvesting.

 Our naturalist guide, Nestor, is a local who started working with Mashpi 8 ½ years ago and is a perfect example of Mashpi’s success.
 Since working there, he has become an absolute advocate of conservation and education, and he also learned English thanks to being a guide.